michaelheilmann/nucleus/documentation/Nucleus_reallocateMemory.md

 - `p` or `*p` is a null pointer or
 - the allocation of the new memory block failed

-Under the former condition `Nucleus_InvalidArgument` is returned and under the latter condition `Nucleus_AllocationFailed` is returned.
+Under the former condition `Nucleus_InvalidArgument` is returned, under the latter condition `Nucleus_AllocationFailed`` is returned.

 ## Requirements